14 Best New Foods Costco Has Dropped In 2025

 Not everyone has a Giordano's Chicago-style pizza house as part of their local restaurant scene, so it's significant that Costco now includes Giordano's Chicago frozen single-serve deep dish pizza in its trove of frozen treasures.
 The highly popular restaurant recreates its trademark pies in solo serving size to entice outsiders who may not have experienced Giordano's way of doing pizza.
 The introduction of these smaller pies as a new Costco item for 2025 is a reconfiguration of the larger Giordano's pizza collection previously available at the warehouse.

 Unlike the beloved food court pizza you know and love, this freezer-case find isn't one of those super-cheap snacks that makes your purchase a no-brainer.
-At $119.99 for a four-pack of six-inch assorted pizzas in cheese, pepperoni, and sausage varieties, it's a more prized pick for a sometimes-treat that cautious shoppers might balk at upon first glance.
+At around $120 for a 12-pack of 6-inch assorted pizzas in cheese, pepperoni, and sausage varieties, it's a more prized pick for a sometimes-treat that cautious shoppers might balk at upon first glance.
 Considering the limited availability of fresh Giordano's pizza and the high prices of having one shipped to your location, it's a frozen box that opens up the possibility of enjoying classic Chicago-style pizza without the pain of booking a flight to the Windy City and hauling yourself to the Midwestern home of deep-dish enjoyment.

 A modest brouhaha seems to break out every time the Costco bakery introduces a new creation into its midst.
 So it's only a matter of time before the new Kirkland double chocolate cookies, that showed up on warehouse tables in 2025, cause something of a confectionery commotion, if they haven't already by the time this round up goes live.
 Even though the rotation seems to change frequently and without notice, Costco usually has spectacular stuff sailing through its bakery section rotation.

 What sort of decadent mischief can you get into when you pick up a tub of these luxurious bakes?
-How about two dozen full-sized chocolate dough-based cookies studded with chocolate chips throughout and sprinkled with powdered sugar for a stylishly sweet finishing touch?
+How about two dozen full-sized chocolate dough-based cookies studded with chocolate chips throughout?
 The whole 24-pack is priced around $11 and makes a fantastic addition to your home snacking selection.
 But if you choose to lay them out on a silver platter and add them to the dessert table for an occasion in need of specialty treats, nobody would fault you.
 In fact, they're likely to ask you how you came about such indulgent treasures — your cue to clue them in on your colossal Costco find.

-Carnegie Deli is one of those mythical names you hear tossed about by people who love to relive the glory days of old New York City, even though the eatery has been thriving and surviving in the Theater District for nearly a century.
+Carnegie Deli is one of those mythical names you hear tossed about by people who love to relive the glory days of old New York City.
 Now, Costco brings the delicious essence of this iconic sandwich shop to its meats and cheeses in the form of the Carnegie Deli pastrami and corned beef variety pack.
 Two timeless cold cuts that have adorned countless sandwiches through the generations can now become regular denizens of deli drawers in fridges all across America.

 For around the $18 mark, you can load your own sandwiches with a 1.5-pound box that features Carnegie's signature seasoned meats, sliced and ready to pile high on rye bread, kaiser rolls, or croissants to lend a stroke of cosmopolitan charm to your sandwich situation.
 If you're in the market to learn the truth about pastrami and corned beef and how much flavor you'll find packed into the real deal from an expert operation like Carnegie Deli, you can grab a package in the deli section on your next Costco run.
 And if you're afraid this may be one of those one-and-done products the warehouse is known for, maybe pick up a second to stash in the freezer for later.